trampgeek/moodle-qtype_coderunner/Readme.md

 case like the above you'd typically set it to just one or two lines in height and perhaps 30 columns in width.

+The above example was chosen to illustrate how template editing works, but it's not a very compelling practical example.
+It would generally be easier for the author and less confusing for the student if the question were posed as a standard built-in write-a-function question, but using the *Preload* capability in the question authoring form to pre-load the student answer box with something like

+    // A function to return the square of its parameter n int sqr(int n) {
+        // *** Replace this line with your code

-For one-off question use, the combinator template doesn't normally offer sufficient additional benefit to warrant the complexity increase unless you have a large number of testcases or are using a slow-to-launch language like Matlab.
-However, if you are writing your own question prototypes (see later) you might wish to make use of it.
+If you're customising templates, or developing your own question type (see later), the combinator template doesn't normally offer sufficient additional benefit to warrant the complexity increase unless you have a large number of testcases or are using a slow-to-launch language like Matlab.
+It is recommended that you always start with a per-test template, and move to a combinator template only if you have an obvious performance issue.

 ## Using the template as a script for more advanced questions